josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_defend_forward_and_sovereign_cyber_response_ladder.md

 ---

 ## 🌌 Constellations
 ⚖️ 🌀 🐙 🐕 🌫️ 🧭 — law, systems & governance, ecological pressure, guardianship, ambiguity, orientation.
+*Further media:*

+📲 ["Nations are using ingenious means to break our defences and each one has different tactics.
+Britain must fight back against a threat that costs £27bn a year"](https://vm.tiktok.com/ZNRkvWmsK/), Rishi Sunak, The Times & The Sunday Times via Tiktok.

 ---